Module peano

 §Usage in data structures

-They are useful when specyfying a data structure, where
+They are useful when specifying a data structure where

 In this case, you could use a PeanoInt to store the length.